mthgh/Mini-Blog/README.md

 blog.py include the code writing in python.
 func.py include all the helper functions (if you would like to use this, please create your own 'ip_key', 'map_key' and 'SECRET'. (used for map api and hashing respectively)).

-The project was deployed on Google APP Engine, please visit https://v5-dot-blog-1286.appspot.com/ to check the full function. (several users were created already)
+The project was deployed on Google APP Engine, please visit https://v5-dot-blog-1286.appspot.com/ to check the full function.